Gift economy: Gift versus prestation

 Malinowski's study of the Kula ring became the subject of debate with the French anthropologist, Marcel Mauss, author of "The Gift" ("Essai sur le don", 1925).
 Parry argued that Malinowski emphasized the exchange of goods between individuals, and their selfish motives for gifting: they expected a return of equal or greater value.
-Malinowski argued that reciprocity is an implicit part of gifting, and there is no "free gift" without expectation.
+Malinowski argued that reciprocity is an implicit part of gifting, that there is no gift free of expectation.

 In contrast, Mauss emphasized that the gifts were not between individuals, but between representatives of larger collectives.
-These gifts were a "total prestation", a service provided out of obligation, like "community service".
+These gifts were a total prestation, a service provided out of obligation, like community service.
 They were not alienable commodities to be bought and sold, but, like crown jewels, embodied the reputation, history and identity of a "corporate kin group", such as a line of kings.
 Given the stakes, Mauss asked "why anyone would give them away?"
-His answer was an enigmatic concept, "the spirit of the gift".
+His answer was an enigmatic concept, the spirit of the gift.
 Parry believes that much of the confusion (and resulting debate) was due to a bad translation.
 Mauss appeared to be arguing that a return gift is given to maintain the relationship between givers; a failure to return a gift ends the relationship and the promise of any future gifts.

 Both Malinowski and Mauss agreed that in non-market societies, where there was no clear institutionalized economic exchange system, gift/prestation exchange served economic, kinship, religious and political functions that could not be clearly distinguished from each other, and which mutually influenced the nature of the practice.

 Inalienable possessions

-Mauss' concept of "total prestations" was further developed by Annette Weiner, who revisited Malinowski's fieldsite in the Trobriand Islands.
-Her critique was twofold: first, Trobriand Island society is matrilineal, and women hold much economic and political power, but their exchanges were ignored by Malinowski.
+The concept of total prestations was further developed by Annette Weiner, who revisited Malinowski's fieldsite in the Trobriand Islands.
+Her critique was twofold.
+First, Trobriand Island society is matrilineal, and women hold much economic and political power, but their exchanges were ignored by Malinowski.
 Secondly, she developed Mauss' argument about reciprocity and the "spirit of the gift" in terms of "inalienable possessions: the paradox of keeping while giving".
-Weiner contrasted "moveable goods" which can be exchanged, with "immoveable goods" that serve to draw the gifts back (in the Trobriand case, male Kula gifts with women's landed property).
-She argues that the goods given, like crown jewels, are so identified with particular groups, that even when given, they are not truly alienated.
+Weiner contrasted moveable goods, which can be exchanged, with immoveable goods that serve to draw the gifts back (in the Trobriand case, male Kula gifts with women's landed property).
+The goods given on the islands are so linked to particular groups that even when given away, they are not truly alienated.
 Such goods depend on the existence of particular kinds of kinship groups in society.

-French anthropologist Maurice Godelier continued this analysis in "The Enigma of the Gift" (1999).
-Albert Schrauwers argued that the kinds of societies used as examples by Weiner and Godelier (including the Kula ring in the Trobriands, the Potlatch of the indigenous peoples of the Pacific Northwest Coast, and the Toraja of South Sulawesi, Indonesia) are all characterized by ranked aristocratic kin groups that fit Claude Lévi-Strauss' model of "House Societies" (where "house" refers to both noble lineage and their landed estate).
-He argues that total prestations are given to preserve landed estates identified with particular kin groups and maintain their place in a ranked society.
+French anthropologist Maurice Godelier continued this analysis in The Enigma of the Gift (1999).
+Albert Schrauwers argued that the kinds of societies used as examples by Weiner and Godelier (including the Kula ring in the Trobriands, the Potlatch of the indigenous peoples of the Pacific Northwest Coast, and the Toraja of South Sulawesi, Indonesia) are all characterized by ranked aristocratic kin groups that fit Claude Lévi-Strauss' model of House Societies (where house refers to both noble lineage and their landed estate).
+Total prestations are given to preserve landed estates identified with particular kin groups and maintain their place in a ranked society.